 by Eric Carle

 When a tiny firefly is born on a dark summer night, he’s eager to find more fireflies to be his friends.
-And though he discovers lots of lights—a lightbulb, a lantern, and a fireworks display—The Very Lonely Firefly can’t seem to find just what he is looking for.
+Although he discovers lots of lights—a lightbulb, a lantern, and a fireworks display—The Very Lonely Firefly can’t seem to find just what he is looking for.
 Will he ever be able to find a friend?

 We Are the Gardeners